jesscss/jess/docs/ideas.md

 - Should execute in an isolated VM? https://www.npmjs.com/package/isolated-vm
 - In addition, function calls to Jess functions should receive plain arguments with primitive values, but when called internally, should bind to a `this` object that has AST arguments.
 Each function, therefore should call something like `getArguments(this, args)` and either parse primitives or get the passed arguments.
 - For interoperability with JavaScript, Jess mixins should return serialized plain objects, but have a non-enumerable property with an AST return UNLESS they were passed a `this` object with AST args, in which case they should return AST nodes
+- Jess function / mixin args should always have semi-colon separators

 ## TypeScript / JavaScript calls